Skip to main content

 You can also add your phone manually in the AppsFlyer dashboard under Settings > Test Devices > Add device.

 You do not need a Mac, Xcode, or Android Studio.
-Just install the app the normal way for each platform.
+Install the app the normal way for each platform.

-After you deploy in Despia, the build is automatically uploaded to TestFlight.
-Open TestFlight on your iPhone and install the latest build from there.
-Before installing, delete any existing version of the app from your phone so that AppsFlyer registers a fresh install.
+After you deploy in Despia, the build is uploaded to TestFlight automatically.
+Open TestFlight on your iPhone and install the latest build.
+Before installing, delete any existing version of the app so AppsFlyer registers a fresh install.

 const isDespia = navigator.userAgent.toLowerCase().includes('despia')